Welcome to today's edition of the Rush 24-7 podcast.

 This and gun control are two of the things that they still haven't been able to impose on people.

-And if look at what what my point is, if they don't like a voter-approved initiative, such as in California, they get it overturned.
+And if look at what my point is, if they don't like a voter-approved initiative, such as in California, they get it overturned.

 So their attitude, I think, how dare a jury not comply?

-How dare a jury deny us what we want.
+How dare a jury deny us what we want?

-Because when you get right down to it, Zimmerman Is not a white guy.
+Because when you get right down to it, Zimmerman is not a white guy.

 The whole effort here to make this a racial thing really hasn't been on firm ground.